currymike123/CS1/Week7/week7_review.md

 - Modulus and division (integer & floating point) in Java.
 - Conditional Statements. if, else if, and else statements.
-- Understand how to use conditional statements for various conditions such as checking for divisibility and intervals.
+- Understand how to use conditional statements for various conditions such as checking for divisibility, equality, and intervals.
 Combine multiple conditions using logical operators.
 - Scanner class.
 Understand how to use to read in integers, doubles and Strings.
 - for loops (using them for printing statements, finding sum, counts, etc.)
 - while loops (using them for printing statements, finding sum, counts, etc.)